UCLA vs. Cal NCAA Football Odds, Plays and Insights | November 27, 2021

 - Cal has six wins against the spread in 10 games this year.

-- The Golden Bears have been underdogs by 6.5 points or more three times this year and are 3-0 ATS in those contests.
+- The Golden Bears are 3-0 ATS when underdogs by 6.5 points or more this year.

-- Cal's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).

-- Cal is 3-1 against the spread and 3-1 overall in games when it scores more than 27.9 points.
+- Cal is 3-1 against the spread and 3-1 overall when the team records more than 27.9 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.